COSMIC-PopSynth/COSMIC/docs/pages/install.rst

             If you're using a different package manager, you can search for gfortran in the package manager's search bar.

+    .. tab-item:: Windows
+        :sync: windows

+        Unfortunately, we do not support Windows installations due to issues with the gfortran compiler and libraries.
+We recommend using a Unix-based system to run COSMIC.
+If you are using Windows, you can try using the Windows Subsystem for Linux (WSL) to run COSMIC.
+You can find instructions on how to install WSL `here <https://docs.microsoft.com/en-us/windows/wsl/install>`_ and then follow the Unix installation instructions above.

 ...then install ``COSMIC``
 ==========================